 That breakdown of liquid assets meant Linda walked with $7.44 million, and Hogan took away $2.97 million.
 But Hogan, 58, (real name: Terry Bollea) owes no alimony.

 The couple still is in the process of selling property, including a mansion that's listed at $8.87 million.

 Linda also hangs onto a Mercedes-Benz, a Cadillac Escalade, a Corvette, a Rolls-Royce and various off-road vehicles.
 But Hogan keeps the rest of his considerable collection of cars.

 Linda spent some of that $7.44 million on this home in Simi Valley, California.
 She bought it in 2010, and would sell it just five years later.

-5 years ago today at a Smackdown taping in Laredo, Texas, Dolph Ziggler defeats Kofi Kingston to win the WWE Intercontinental Championship.
-It's Ziggler's first singles championship in WWE.
+7 years ago today at a Smackdown taping in Laredo, Texas (WWE Network link), Dolph Ziggler defeated Kofi Kingston to win the WWE Intercontinental Championship.

 Asuka came out of retirement when the restrictions were lifted in 1994; by 1998, she joined Naguyo's federation, GAEA Japan.
 Initially debuting there as a heel and resuming her feud with Naguyo, the Crush Gals reunited in April 2000 under a new name, CRUSH 2000.
 Asuka announced her retirement following a neck injury in November 2004, and would wrestle her final match in April 2005 when the Crush Gals defeated Chikayo Nagashima and Sugar Sato at GAEA Japan's 10th anniversary show, which ironically, would serve as the promotion's last.
 Asuka is a member of the AJW Hall of Fame class of 1998 and the Wrestling Observer Newsletter class of 1999.